joealden/corum-docs/src/development/6-codeAnalysis/2-client.md

 Apollo Links allow you to configure how GraphQL queries are handled.
 A common Apollo link is `apollo-link-http` as seen below.
 This allows you to configure how queries are sent over HTTP.
 The `apollo-link-http` package exposes a class called `HttpLink`.
-As seen below, it expects and object containing the `uri` of the API server.
+As seen below, it expects an object containing the `uri` of the API server.
 In Corum's case, the API endpoint address is fetched from the `.env` file located in the root directory of the project.
 This means that queries sent through Apollo are now sent to our Graphcool API.